Home Daily Update Page Reunions Name Index Geographic Index News History Faculty Obituaries Sympathy Submit Profile More (Site Map)

 2000 Prentiss Place

 Recognized as one of the top zoos in the nation.
-The Memphis Zoo allows free general admission to Tennessee residents with ID on Tuesday afternoons from 2 p.m. to close.
+The Memphis Zoo allows free general admission to Tennessee residents with ID on Tuesday afternoons from 2 p.m. to close (excludes March).
 NOTE: There is a $3 Conservation Fee to enter the CHINA exhibit where the Giant Pandas are located.
 If you do not attend when it is free, it is expensive and there is an additional parking fee if you park in the zoo's lot.
 The parking fee probably applies during the free admission period, also.
 The zoo has a capacity of 10,000 people, it has reached that on a free Tuesday.
 It is advised you check with the Zoo about capacity issues if you plan to visit on a Tuesday afternoon.

 https://www.memphiszoo.org/